-Frontier has obtained the required NCUC approvals for the equity investment by Pacific and Enova, through Frontier Pacific, in Frontier.
+Frontier has obtained the required NCUC approvals for the equity investment by Frontier Pacific.
 The requirements of Section 10(f) have therefore been satisfied.

 ITEM 4.
 REGULATORY APPROVALS.

 The construction and financing of Frontier's gas distribution system is subject to the jurisdiction of the NCUC, which has issued various approvals referred to in Item 1.
 No other State or Federal commission has jurisdiction over any aspect of the transaction.